1. How does the application process work?

 Rogue Farm Corps is one of a few beginning farmer training programs operating in the Portland area.
-The other that is most related are Bridge City Farm School, Zenger Farm, and the Beginning Farmer Training Program for People of Color (operated by Oregon Food Bank & Mudbone Grown LLC).
-Rogue Farm Corps helps create a larger community of beginning farmers in the Portland area by sharing our classes & discussion circles with interested Zenger participants.
-Zenger Farm interns have their own classes but typically come to a few of the RFC classes as well.
-The main difference this programs have from RFC’s Internship Program are:
+The others that are most related are Bridge City Farm School, Zenger Farm, and the Beginning Farmer Training Program for People of Color (operated by Oregon Food Bank & Mudbone Grown LLC).
+Rogue Farm Corps helps create a larger community of beginning farmers in the Portland area by sharing our classes & discussion circles with participants in these other programs.

 Other beginning farmer development programs in the Portland area include Clackamas Community College’s Organic Farming Certificate (academic program), Adelante Mujeres Sustainable Farming Class Series (Spanish language program), and Headwaters Incubator Program (provides access to land, infrastructure, equipment, and training for people ready to launch their farm business).